What IS The Difference Between Alzheimer's Disease and Dementia?

 Diagnosis can be difficult, as mental function can often be affected by other conditions, such as an infection, an underactive thyroid or lack of some vitamins.
 GPs use the Mini-Mental State Examination (MMSE), a series of questions to assess a patient's memory, language and attention.
 Blood tests are also done to rule out other likely causes, and if together these suggest a person may have dementia, they are referred to a specialist hospital memory clinic.
 Here, further assessments, often including a brain MRI scan, are arranged.
 The MMSE can also be used to assess changes in a person who has already been diagnosed.

 Can you slow the disease down?

-woman&home is a media partner for Alzheimer’s Society.
-If you’re concerned about memory problems or would like to know more about dementia symptoms, visit alzheimers.org.uk or call their National Dementia Helpline on 0300 222 1122.
+woman&home is a media partner for Alzheimer's Society (opens in new tab).
+If you're concerned about memory problems or would like to know more about dementia symptoms, visit alzheimers.org.uk (opens in new tab) or call their National Dementia Helpline on 0300 222 1122.

 Where to buy Kate Middleton's jeans - from her favorite mom jeans to black skinnies